microsoft/datashaper/javascript/react/docs/report/react.api.md

 // Warning: (ae-missing-release-tag) "useHeaderCommandBarDefaults" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //
 // @public
-export function useHeaderCommandBarDefaults(props?: ICommandBarProps, far?: boolean, colors?: Partial<CommandBarColors>): ICommandBarProps;
+export function useHeaderCommandBarDefaults(props?: Partial<ICommandBarProps>, far?: boolean, colors?: Partial<CommandBarColors>): ICommandBarProps;

 // Warning: (ae-missing-release-tag) "useIncrementingColumnColorScale" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //